learningcoding-pixel/tp/docs/UserGuide.md

 * `NAME` is the name of the athlete
 * `DOB` is the date of birth of the athlete in `YYYY-MM-DD` format.
 * `PHONE` is the phone number of the athlete.
-It must contain only numeric characters and be between 3-100 digits long.
+It must contain only numeric characters and be 4-17 digits long (inclusive).
 * `EMAIL` is the email address of the athlete.
 It must contain exactly one "@" symbol and at least one "." anywhere after the "@" symbol.
 * `ADDRESS` is the address of the athlete.
 * `SCHOOL` is the school the athlete is affiliated with.